-WDFW is proud to partner with Mountains to Sound Greenway Trust and the Methow Valley Trails Collaborative to launch the second pilot trailhead ambassador program in spring and summer of 2024.
+WDFW is proud to partner with Mountains to Sound Greenway Trust, Methow Valley Trails Collaborative, Washington Trails Association, Glacier Peak Institute, and Outdoor Equity Coalition for the third annual trailhead ambassador program in spring and summer of 2025.

 This work is part of WDFW's 10-Year Recreation Strategy for WDFW-managed Lands, aiming to improve visitor experiences and reduce recreation impacts.
 In recent years, there has been a dramatic increase in the number of visitors to WDFW-managed lands, including many people who have just discovered the joys of recreation and have less experience in the outdoors.